inivekin/abosa/abosa.typ

 I think kindness works best unseen, concluding it helps tae betray,
 I wipe my haun across the screen.
-Turning your heid, tilting tae think, uncertain, but nae unwisely, your short but knowingly slow blink was enough tae say concisely:
+You turn your heid, an tilt tae think, uncertain, but nae unwisely, your short but knowingly slow blink was enough tae say concisely: